Cruise line chiefs defensive, optimistic after accident

 “Of course this (accident) is another incident that has impacted us ...
 We’re all back to moving on to the future and building this great industry that we all know is here and has been a fantastic growth proposition for many, many years and will continue to be.
 We’re all thinking of the next generation of ships.”

-Norwegian’s parent company, NCL Corp, is jointly owned by U.S. private equity firms Apollo Management LP APOLO.UL and TPG Capital Management LP TPG.UL and by Genting Hong Kong Ltd (0678.HK).
+Norwegian’s parent company, NCL Corp, is jointly owned by U.S. private equity firms Apollo Management LP and TPG Capital Management LP and by Genting Hong Kong Ltd .

 The Cruise Line International Association, an industry group made up of the major lines, said 25 new ships are due to come on line by 2015, bringing the total among its members to 231 with 360,000 berths.
 Fourteen of those ships are due in 2012, but after that the pace slows somewhat.